Indonesia buys Airbus jets as UK seeks investment

-JAKARTA (Reuters) - JAKARTA, April 11 (Reuters) - Indonesia’s flag carrier Garuda signed a deal for 11 Airbus passenger jets on Wednesday during a visit by British Prime Minister David Cameron aimed at boosting trade and investment.
+JAKARTA (Reuters) - Indonesia’s flag carrier Garuda (GIAA.JK) signed a deal for 11 Airbus EAD.PA passenger jets on Wednesday during a visit by British Prime Minister David Cameron aimed at boosting trade and investment.

 The purchase of the A330 jets, worth about $2.5 billion and powered by UK-supplied Rolls-Royce (RR.L) engines, reflects the growing consumer demand that is attracting political leaders and financiers to court southeast Asia’s largest economy.